Collaborating with other art forms can unlock the potential of contemporary music

 Mixing art forms in a concert can serve as a bridge to close the gaps between musical works.
 Often, crossing art forms can make the entire concert flow a work in itself, in which the programming, the performance and the effects melts together.

-However, cooperation with other art forms also raises a number of problems for the musicians.
-Who rules over work of art you create together, how do you find the visual expression that matches the music best – and how do you avoid that video, graffiti or dance just becomes a superimposed effect that really has no interest for the audience?
+However, cooperation with other art forms also raises a number of challenges and questions for the musicians.
+Who rules over a work of art you create together, how do you find the visual expression that matches the music best – and how do you avoid that video, graffiti or dance just becomes a superimposed effect that really has no interest for the audience?

-NewAud will through practical experiments and exchange of experience help contemporary ensembles to make use of the fusion between music and other arts.
+Through practical experiments and exchange of experience NewAud helped contemporary ensembles to make use of the fusion between music and other arts.

 The final report sums up the outcome of the NewAud project.
 It evaluates the results regarding audience development, the cooperation of the ensembles, as well as the ensembles' artistic development throughout the project.